oliverxu42/COMP39-9900/Week01.md

 ## ✅ Things to do today!

 ### Team Formation
-- [ ] Form a team of 5-6 members (ideally 6, NO groups of 4 or less!)
+- [ ] Form a team of 5-6 members (ideally 6, NO groups of 4 or less!
+It is YOUR responsibility to ensure that you are in a group by the end of the term, **failure** to do so will mean that you are **no longer** able to continue with the course.
+Please take the initiative to use the Edstem, Group Finding channel and reach out to me if you need help finding a group.)
 - [ ] Decide on a Scrum Master (their role is to manage the project and play a leadership role, they contribute *slightly* less code)
 - [ ] Assign a Product Owner (their primary role is to manage communications with the client)
 - [ ] Register your team on Moodle